 - See any other HTML, usability and security issues detected

 All this means that you can learn about specific problems Google has with your site.
 Many of these are also problems that may annoy your visitors.
 Fixing these will help you get higher search rankings, more traffic, and happier visitors.
+And all this as a free service.
+It’s a must for all bloggers who want to optimize their sites.
 Let’s take a look at how you add your site to Search Console.

 Adding and verifying your site to Search Console